Empowering Private Tutoring by Chaining Large Language Models: Introduction

+\modelname\ has a modularized design, encompassing three core processes-\textit{interaction}, \textit{reflection}, and \textit{reaction}, each further composed of chained LLM-powered tools to perform atomic tasks.
+The processes are connected to each other through various memory modules, which store the essential data describing the overall progress and support update and retrieval.
+The design enables \textbf{structured memory control} and \textbf{adaptive reflection} on status quo. \modelname\ carries out every stage in education systematically and dynamically, including instructing, question answering, exercise offering and evaluating.
+Note that the system is designed for general purpose of learning instead of targeting a specific subgroup.

-Evaluation of the proposed system is conducted by statistics collection from learning logs and subjective survey feedback from human users.
-Results show that the system can satisfactorily handle various educational activities, including adaptive course plan design and updating, consistent instructing, impromptu question answering, and self-adaptive quiz designing and evaluation.
-Compared to ablation systems with partial functions, the designed system proves more advantageous in long-term educational process in stability and consistency, further supporting the plausibility of the design principle.
+Evaluation of the proposed system is conducted by analyzing statistics collected from learning logs and subjective human feedback.
+Results show that \modelname\ can satisfactorily handle various educational activities, including adaptive course plan design, consistent instructing, impromptu question answering, etc. Meanwhile ablation study demonstrates the advantage in performance stability and consistency over long-term interaction and faced with intentional disruptions.